Data Scaling Laws for Imitation Learning-Based End-to-End Autonomous Driving: Limitation and Future Work

 While our work provides significant insights, we acknowledge several limitations.
 Due to computational constraints, our investigation primarily focused on imitation learning methods based on mean regression with Bird's Eye View (BEV) representation.
-To address these limitations and further enrich our understanding of data scaling laws in autonomous driving, we propose the following directions for future research: \begin{itemize} \item exploring scaling laws for a broader range of scene representations (BEV and sparse), model architecture (cascaded and parallel), and supervision paradigm (supervised and self-supervised); \item investigating the underlying factors contributing to the discrepancy in data scaling laws between closed-loop and open-loop evaluations; \item revealing how strategic adjustments to data distribution can enhance performance in closed-loop deployments. \end{itemize} These avenues could provide valuable insights into the scalability and generalizability of autonomous driving systems across diverse scenarios and model paradigms.
+To address these limitations and further enrich our understanding of data scaling laws in autonomous driving, we propose the following directions for future research: \begin{itemize} \item exploring scaling laws for a broader range of model architecture (visuomotor policies and vision-language-action); \item investigating how self-supervised pre-training changes the scaling law; \end{itemize} These avenues could provide valuable insights into the scalability and generalizability of autonomous driving systems across diverse scenarios and model paradigms.